 Through of generous donations of alumni, faculty, students, and friends of the MFA, the Program several scholarship funds (see below).
-Persons interested in making a donation to any of the MFA in Writing scholarship funds or in setting up a special named scholarship should contact the Bobbie Rafferty, Director of Advancement and Philanthropy at email@example.com or visit spalding.edu/give.
+Persons interested in making a donation to any of the MFA in Writing scholarship funds or in setting up a special named scholarship should contact the Bert Griffin, Director of Advancement and Philanthropy at email@example.com or visit spalding.edu/give.

 - MFA in Writing Scholarship Fund for Minorities: These scholarships, usually in the amount of $500-1,000, are based on merit, then on need.
 (Minority is defined as person of color.)

 - MFA in Writing Scholarship Fund: From this fund, several scholarships in the range of $500-$750 are given to new students based on merit, then on need.
 In 2013, the program awarded 44 scholarships totaling $43,935 to students.